ds5110/git-intro/setup.md

 Anyone should be able to run your code from the command line on some flavor of Linux.

-* If you're using a Mac, you're all set -- the built-in terminal is great and OSX is a flavor of Linux (my favorite)
+* If you're using a Mac, you're all set -- the built-in terminal is great and, under the hood, macOS is a "flavor" of Linux (my favorite)
-* If you're using Windows and you don't want to buy a Mac, I recommend Windows Subsystem for Linux [(see below)](#WSL).
+* If you're using Windows and you don't want to buy a Mac, I recommend Windows Subsystem for Linux, also known as WSL [(see below)](#WSL).
   * On windows, it's important that you install WSL first.
+* In the old days, when WSL was young (last year, more or less), I'd recommend the following sequence, but not anymore:
+  * ~~Then proceed below using WSL, NOT windows!!~~
+  * ~~Once you install WSL, use the WSL terminal (**NOT** powershell) and install things for Linux (NOT windows!!)~~
+* microsoft has since put some effort into fixing WSL so that windows works well with Linux, so nowadays, follow...
+  * [their instructions for installing vscode](https://code.visualstudio.com/docs/remote/wsl) after you install WSL
+  * You'll almost surely need the so-called "WSL extension", which apparently fixes a lot of the issues that I had in the "old days" (i.e., early 2024)
+  * Once you get your windows machine to work like Linux, then it's time to celebrate.
+After all, it took microsoft more than a decade to get rid of IE.
+  Now that Bill's gone, things seem to be improving relatively quickly.
+* After you get WSL and vscode working.
 Then proceed below using WSL, NOT windows!!
-  * Once you install WSL, use the WSL terminal (**NOT** powershell) and install things for Linux (NOT windows!!)
+  * And when you're working outside vscode, make sure you're using the WSL terminal (**NOT** powershell).

 ## 1. Install miniconda